codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

 Upgrade the Codefresh on-premises platform to the latest version.
 Prepare for the upgrade by completing the required tasks, upgrade the platform, and then complete post-upgrade configuration if needed.

-## Preparation for upgrade
-_Before_ the upgrade, do the following:
+_Before_ the upgrade, complete the required tasks based on the version you are upgrading to:
-* Maintain backward compatibility for infrastructure services
+* Upgrade to v1.1.1: Maintain backward compatibility for infrastructure services
+* Upgrade to v1.2.0:
-* Update `config.yaml` for the following Codefresh managed charts that have been deprecated from version 1.2.0 or higher:
+  Update `config.yaml` for the following Codefresh managed charts that have been deprecated:
   * Ingress
   * Rabbitmq
   * Redis

+###  Upgrade to 1.1.1 preparation

-###  Maintain backward compatibility for infrastructure services
+#### Maintain backward compatibility for infrastructure services
 If you have Codefresh version 1.0.202 or lower installed, and are upgrading to version **1.1.1 or higher**, to retain the existing images for the services listed below, _before upgrade_, update the `config.yaml` for `kcfi`.

 * `cf-mongodb`